Diffraction and Interference

 Double-slit experiment:

-A plane wave moves towards an absorbing screen with two very narrow slits.
 The outgoing waves on the right hand side interfere, constuctive and destructive interference alternating.
 Double-click on the image will start the animation; a single click will stop it again.

-Click HERE to see the animation in a separate window!
+HERE to see the animation in a separate window!

 Huygens proposed the suggestive idea that any point of a wave front may be considered as the source of daughter waves which superpose each other and thus build up the propagating wave.
 In the picture above the two openings in the screen are the sources of the secondary waves.